 Teak is a very popular type of furniture, especially as on the patio in outdoor living spaces.
-Teak wood is gorgeous and adds a lot of value to patio and other areas of the home.
-But many people aren't sure what they need to do to care for this fine wood.
-Here's how to keep it clean and gorgeous.
+The wood is gorgeous and adds a lot of visual appeal to patio and other areas of the home.
+Some people do nothing or aren't sure what they need to do to care for this fine wood.
+However, if left uncleaned, mildew or discoloration can occur.

 - Laundry detergent with bleach

 - Teak protectant (optional)

 Give It Time

 If the furniture is new, let it stay outside to weather for one to two weeks.
 Don't use a protector on brand new furniture.

 Thoroughly clean the furniture with soap and water or a teak cleaner.
 Allow it to completely dry.

 Apply a thin coat of protector with a cloth, sponge, or pressure sprayer.
 Wait an hour and apply a second thin coat.